datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

    If it is individual files that you do not want to share, you can selectively publish the contents of all files you want others to have, and withhold the data of the files you do not want to share.
-This can be done by providing paths to the data that should be published, and the ``--transfer-data auto`` option.
+This can be done by providing paths to the data that should be published, or a `git-annex-wanted <https://git-annex.branchable.com/git-annex-wanted/>`_ configuration and the ``--data auto`` option.

    Let's say you have a dataset with three files: